blinded93/Team_Work/README.md

 # Team_Work
 ### An app created using Ruby on Rails for Coaches and Players to train and develop even when they aren't together.

-Team_Work provides sports teams with a CRUD interface assignments and tasks.
+Team_Work provides sports teams with a CRUD interface for assignments and tasks.

 ## Installation/Development